 2.5.2.
 Types of Variation#

-Assignment variation occurs in a controlled experiment when we assign units at random to treatment groups.
+Occurs in a controlled experiment when we assign units at random to treatment groups.
 In this situation, if we split the units up differently, then we can get different results from the experiment.
 This assignment process allows us to compute the chance of a particular group assignment.

-The Urn Model is a simple abstraction that can be helpful for understanding variation.
-This model sets up a container (an urn, which is like a vase or a bucket) full of identical marbles that have been labeled, and we use the simple action of drawing balls from the urn to reason about sampling schemes, randomized controlled experiments, and measurement error.
+The urn model is a simple abstraction that can be helpful for understanding variation.
+This model sets up a container (an urn, which is like a vase or a bucket) full of identical marbles that have been labeled, and we use the simple action of drawing marbles from the urn to reason about sampling schemes, randomized controlled experiments, and measurement error.
 For each of these types of variation, the urn model helps us estimate the size of the variation using either probability or simulation (see Chapter 3).
 The example of selecting Wikipedia contributors to receive an informal award provides two examples of the urn model.

 Imagine an urn filled with 1,440 marbles that are identical in shape and size, and written on each marble is one of the 1,440 Wikipedia usernames.
 (This is the access frame.)

-Mix the marbles in the urn really well, select one marble and set it aside.
+Mix the marbles in the urn really well, select one marble, and set it aside.

 Repeat the mixing and selecting of the marbles to obtain 200 marbles.

 The marbles drawn form the sample.
-Next, to determine which of the 200 contributors receive awards, we work with another urn.
+Next, to determine which of the 200 contributors receive awards, we work with another urn:

 Repeat, choosing 100 marbles.
 That is, choose marbles one at a time, mixing in between, and setting the chosen marble aside.